manbax/NovelWaifu/README.md

 ## Built With

-1. OpenAI
+1. OpenAI API
-2. LangChain
+2. Backend LangChain
-3. Streamlit
+3. UI with Streamlit
-4.
+4. TTS by Voicevox
+5.

 ## About The Project
 Just AI Chatbot.
 This repo will serve as showcase/documentation the current project and how it will be.
 The source code might not be published here.